rancher/docs/content/os/v1.x/en/installation/networking/interfaces/_index.md

 ### WiFi

-_Available as of v1.5_
+_Available as of v1.5+_

-RancherOS can support the following cloud-config to enable WiFi access, we introduced some new items.
+In order to enable wifi access, you can update the cloud-config with the wifi network information.
 You can use DHCP or STATIC mode.

-Case 1, one wireless adapter with DHCP:
+#### Example of a wireless adapter using DHCP

 ```yaml
 #cloud-config